newmodelsio/newmodels.io/README.md

 ## CMS

-The CMS is built [KirbyCMS](https://getkirby.com/), and is hosted on Bluehost.
+The CMS is built [KirbyCMS](https://getkirby.com/), and is hosted on Bluehost at assets.newmodels.io/panel.
 Contact desk@newmodels.io for access.